 2. Don’t Turn The Lights On

-My favorite track from Chromeo’s latest LP.
+My favorite track from Chromeo’s Business Casual LP.
 On the surface it’s an electro-funk, dance floor filler, but underneath is a brilliant love ballad with lyrics that reminded me of something from Tyrone Davis.
 Dave1 (of Chromeo) told me the song is about a guy who falls in love with a ghost, so I wanted my version to have an eerie, ghostly feel to it.
 Quincy McCrary played the creepy piano solo at the end.

 3. You’ve Got The Makings Of A Lover